THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ......... .FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 As every shooter knows, there is nothing more likely to upset his concentration than his inability to have full confidence in the exactness of the clicking adjustments or in the stability of his aperture sight.

 The design of a sight for any service rifle calls for the exercise of considerable ingenuity, but the execution of the design lies primarily in the hands of expert finishers and it is upon these men alone trained in precision fitting "by riflemen for riflemen", that we all rely.
-Parker-Hole craftsmen are aware of this one important superiority which they possess by virtue of their diligence, long practice and continuous encouragement from customers who have favoured us with repeated orders over the lost thirty years.
+Parker-Hale craftsmen are aware of this one important superiority which they possess by virtue of their diligence, long practice and continuous encouragement from customers who have favoured us with repeated orders over the lost thirty years.

 TYPES OF APERTURE SIGHTS FOR SERVICE RIFLES